gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-github.md

 echo "Updating gh-pages branch" cd public && git add --all && git commit -m "Publishing to gh-pages (publish.sh)"

+#echo "Pushing to github"
+#git push --all
 {{< /code >}}

 This will abort if there are pending changes in the working directory and also makes sure that all previously existing output files are removed.
 Adjust the script to taste, e.g. to include the final push to the remote repository if you don't need to take a look at the gh-pages branch before pushing.
-Or adding `echo yourdomainname.com >> CNAME` if you set up for your gh-pages to use customize domain.

 ### Deployment of Project Pages from Your `master` Branch